japila-books/spark-sql-internals/docs/physical-operators/ColumnarBatchScan.md

 produceRows(ctx: CodegenContext, input: String): String
 ----

-`produceRows` creates a new link:spark-sql-CodegenSupport.adoc#metricTerm[metric term] for the <<numOutputRows, numOutputRows>> metric.
+`produceRows` creates a new spark-sql-CodegenSupport.md#metricTerm[metric term] for the <<numOutputRows, numOutputRows>> metric.

-`produceRows` creates a link:spark-sql-CodegenContext.adoc#freshName[fresh term name] for a `row` variable and assigns it as the name of the link:spark-sql-CodegenContext.adoc#INPUT_ROW[INPUT_ROW].
+`produceRows` creates a spark-sql-CodegenContext.md#freshName[fresh term name] for a `row` variable and assigns it as the name of the spark-sql-CodegenContext.md#INPUT_ROW[INPUT_ROW].

-`produceRows` resets (`nulls`) link:spark-sql-CodegenContext.adoc#currentVars[currentVars].
+`produceRows` resets (`nulls`) spark-sql-CodegenContext.md#currentVars[currentVars].

-For every link:catalyst/QueryPlan.md#output[output schema attribute], `produceRows` creates a link:spark-sql-Expression-BoundReference.adoc#creating-instance[BoundReference] and requests it to link:expressions/Expression.md#genCode[generate code for expression evaluation].
+For every catalyst/QueryPlan.md#output[output schema attribute], `produceRows` creates a spark-sql-Expression-BoundReference.md#creating-instance[BoundReference] and requests it to expressions/Expression.md#genCode[generate code for expression evaluation].

 `produceRows` selects the name of the row term per <<needsUnsafeRowConversion, needsUnsafeRowConversion>> flag.

-`produceRows` link:spark-sql-CodegenSupport.adoc#consume[generates the Java source code to consume generated columns or row from the current physical operator] and uses it to generate the final Java source code for producing rows.
+`produceRows` spark-sql-CodegenSupport.md#consume[generates the Java source code to consume generated columns or row from the current physical operator] and uses it to generate the final Java source code for producing rows.

 [source, scala]
 ----